 Online Tax Preparation

 At the end of 2014, I was ready to do my own taxes.
 I patiently waited for my W-2, 1099s, and other tax forms to arrive.
-I already used Quickbooks for my business accounting, and generated the reports I needed for tax time.
+I already used Quickbooks for my business accounting and generated the reports I needed for tax time.

 It definitely takes more time and work to do your taxes than paying someone else to do it, but I was thrilled with the overall experience.
 I followed the intuitive, easy-to-follow directions to input everything from all of my tax forms.
-Even my multiple small business were easy to enter.
+Even my multiple small businesses were easy to enter.

 Whether you have complicated investments, business earnings, student loan interest, mortgage interest, or donations, online tax preparation software can handle it.
-Oh yeah, and it saved me over $500 compared to my old accountant, and my taxes were error free!
+Oh yeah, and it saved me over $500 compared to my old accountant, and my taxes were error-free!

-I’ve done my own taxes myself for the last two years, and don’t plan to go back to an accountant any time soon.
+I’ve done my own taxes myself for the last two years, and don’t plan to go back to an accountant anytime soon.
 I have to file business earnings across multiple states for the four businesses we own and operate.
 I have to file W-2 earnings and a big stack of 1099s.
 I have investment gains and losses from stocks, mutual funds, and peer-to-peer lending.
 I moved to a new state and am about to do it again.
 Even with all of those complications, online tax software handles it with ease.